 Appalachian State University prides itself on its commitment to creating a sustainable campus, one that finds a balance between the health of the environment, the economy, and society, here in the beautiful mountains of western North Carolina.
 AppState is consistently listed as a top “Green University” by the Princeton Review and the Sierra Club.

-What is Geology?
-What is Environmental Science?
-And what does it have to do with Sustainability?
+What do Geology and Environmental Science have to do with Sustainability?

 As part of the Geology and Environmental Sciences degree tracks and as part of the General Education curriculum, we offer numerous courses related to sustainability, climate change, natural resources, water quality and quantity, and the natural environment.
 Click here to see the sustainability-related courses taught in the Geological and Environmental Sciences Department.